mm/espresso-api/README.md

 ### Deploying to Heroku

-I deploy Charlotte to Heroku for my own use.
+I deploy Espresso to Heroku for my own use.
 Here's how it can be done:

 1. Sign up for Heroku if you haven't already.
 Set up a new app and [provision the Heroku Postgres addon](https://devcenter.heroku.com/articles/heroku-postgresql#provisioning-heroku-postgres) for it.
 When you deploy this app to Heroku, the `DATABASE_URL` environment variable will be used automatically to give the correct URL for the Heroku Postgres instance (no need to copy it anywhere)